onewelcome/identity-cloud-documentation/docs/products/access/topics/general-app-config/identity-providers/identity-providers.md

 If at least one custom mapping is defined, only those attributes will be mapped.
 That means other attributes that are not mapped will be dropped.
 If you are using [SAML attribute name mapping](https://docs-single-tenant.onegini.com/cim/stable/idp/administration/configure-attributes.html) in
-Onegini CIM, make sure to coordinate the configuration between the two products.
+OneWelcome CIM, make sure to coordinate the configuration between the two products.
 The attribute names are case-sensitive.

 A special user attribute is the user identifier.
-It identifies the user within the Onegini Access.
+It identifies the user within the OneWelcome Access.
 For a SAML based identity provider the assertion
 `Subject/NameID` is the standard user identifier.
 Create an attribute that maps to `userId` if you need to use a different attribute as user identifier.

 ### Person API attributes

-The attributes are stored during authorization, but the Onegini Access will not resynchronize them later.
+The attributes are stored during authorization, but the OneWelcome Access will not resynchronize them later.
 This results in potentially stale data.
 To overcome this limitation, consider leveraging the [Person API integration](#configure-user-info-endpoint).